Brad Cloepfil: Career

 After a decade of teaching and practice in New York, California and Oregon, Cloepfil founded Allied Works Architecture in Portland, Oregon, in 1994, and opened the New York City office in 2003.
 Cloepfil has designed and realized a wide range of projects around the world, including civic and educational institutions, arts organizations and museums, and private residences.
 He has received acclaim for his work on creative and cultural projects and for crafting powerful spaces for art and interaction.

 Projects

 Wieden+Kennedy Building

 Allied Works' first major commission for the Wieden+Kennedy Building was awarded after the co-founder Dan Wieden sought out the designer of a local Portland bar called Saucebox, which was one of Cloepfil's early tight-budget projects.
 The project transformed an abandoned 1908 warehouse into the headquarters for an international advertising agency.
 In a state of extreme disrepair after decades as a sealed cold-storage facility, Wieden had doubts of ever moving in there, but Cloepfil convinced him that it was worth the effort.
 The Allied Works design turned the dark warehouse into a light-filled, open structure with new concrete and reclaimed Douglas-fir juxtaposed against the existing masonry and heavy timber frame.
-This project earned him several other projects from Wieden and would prove to be instrumental in further commissions.
+This project earned him several other projects from Wieden and proved to be instrumental in further commissions.